 Step 4: Set up WP Ultimo Plans

 When setting up your Pro plan you can then choose which plugins should be available for sites who have signed up on that plan.
-The screenshot above shows that only the Pro plan can see the Jetpack CRM Woo Sync plugin.

 This is one way to offer a specific plan with only a subset of CRM extensions (e.g. the eCommerce plan)